-Required Courses and/or Core Courses
+\Required Courses and/or Core Courses

-Students planning to enter a four-year institution of higher education are generally required to have completed 2 units in one foreign language.
+\\Students planning to enter a four-year institution of higher education are generally required to have completed 2 units in one foreign language.

-Valedictorian and Salutatorian - students with the highest and second highest class ranking as determined by the highest and second highest weighted 4-year high school cumulative grade point average according to Board Policy IHDA.
+\Valedictorian and Salutatorian - students with the highest and second highest weighted 4-year high school cumulative grade point average according to Board Policy IHDA.

-Distinguished Honor Graduates - students who have a weighted 4-year high school cumulative grade point average of 3.5 or higher.
+\Distinguished Honor Graduates - students who have a weighted 4-year high school cumulative grade point average of 95 or higher.

-Honor Graduates - students who have a weighted 4-year high school cumulative grade point average of 3.0 or higher.
+\Honor Graduates - students who have a weighted 4-year high school cumulative grade point average of 90 or higher.